Grignard Reagent - Structure, Preparation, Application, Uses, FAQs

 Preparation of Grignard reagent

-Grignard reagents are prepared from magnesium metal by treating with an organic halide.
+Grignard reagents are prepared from magnesium metal by treating it with an organic halide.
 For stabilizing these organomagnesium compounds ethers are required.
-These compounds require air-free conditions and the use of protic solvent may not be used as it will create protonolysis or oxidation may destroy these compounds.
+These compounds require air-free conditions, and the use of protic solvents may not be used as it will create protonolysis or oxidation may destroy these compounds.

-But this compound can be formed in solution by the use of ultrasound since they activate the magnesium thereby they consume water present in the solution.
-For the preparation of the Grignard reagent, an anhydrous condition is more suitable.
-By following correct procedures result in the formation of the Grignard reagent.
+However, this compound can be formed in solution by the use of ultrasound since it activates the magnesium and, thereby, consumes water present in the solution.
+An anhydrous condition is more suitable for the preparation of the Grignard reagent.
+Following correct procedures results in the formation of the Grignard reagent.
 The following figure shows the preparation of Grignard regent from an organic halide.

 Preparation of Grignard reagent